sambeevors/pumpkin.js/readme.md

 # ✨ Features

-- Super simple shorthand DOM selectors
+- ## 🤓 Super Simple

-- Multiple nodes returned as a REAL array
-- jQuery-like ready function (without the need for jQuery)
+  Import and start coding without relying on any other dependencies

+- ## 👣 Microscopic Footprint

-- Under 1KB in size minified
+  Under 1KB in size, yet incredibly powerful and time-saving

-- Commonly written (and rewritten) helper functions
+- ## 📈 Performant

+  Written with performance in mind, and making use of modern Javascript methods where avaliable

 # 🔧 Installation